 We aim to foster in all our children a love of books so that they become readers for life.
 Children are taught to read by a variety of methods including phonics, learning key words and using meaning.
 Their progress is carefully monitored and a wide range of books (fiction and non-fiction) make up our guided and individual reading schemes.

 At St Joseph's, we teach reading through the Read Write Inc. Phonics programme.
 Learning to read is one of the most important things your child will learn at our school.
 Its impact is so big that we put as much energy as we possibly can into making sure that every single child learns to read as quickly as possible.
 We want your child to love reading – and to want to read for themselves.

 At St Joseph's, we value guided reading as a means of improving reading skills, comprehension skills and group discussion.
 All children read as part of a small group and the questions that adults ask during guided reading cover the range of Assessment Foci (AF) during the course of several sessions.
 Children are given the opportunity to discuss these questions as part of the guided reading group.

 We are very lucky that Tadcaster Library is right next door to our school and they are very welcoming to our school.
 Each class visits the library once a week.
 We also have a range of reading books in each class and in our school library as one of our major aims is to foster a love of books within children at our school.

 Help and support

 All children receive quality first literacy teaching on a daily basis and activities are differentiated accordingly.
 In addition, where identified pupils are considered to require targeted support to enable them to work towards age appropriate objectives, intervention programmes will be implemented.
 Some children are able to have the benefit of 1:1 sessions or small group Read/Write interventions.
-Additionally, most children read with an adult on a 1:1 basis in Class 1 and Class two, at least three times a week.
+Additionally, most children read with an adult on a 1:1 basis in Class One and Class two, at least three times a week.
 We also offer additional handwriting support and support for children who have been identified as needing additional support with grammar, punctuation and spelling.